quanghuy1242/next-blog/README.md

 - Images are stored in Cloudflare R2 and transformed on-the-fly using URL parameters.
 - Rich text content is rendered with a custom Lexical renderer and local CSS styles.
 - All posts are filtered by author (ID=1, quanghuy1242) and published status.
+- Route warmups are handled by a custom Pages Router-aware scheduler instead of `next/link`'s default prefetch behavior.
+- The warmup layer is shared across books, chapters, and other opted-in routes through `components/shared/SSRPrefetchLink`.
+- Warmups are gated by user intent and network hints, including `navigator.connection.saveData` and slow connection types.
+- Real navigations can claim an inflight warmup so the click reuses the same request instead of starting over.
+- The implementation is Pages Router specific today; if the app migrates to App Router, this part of the route contract needs to be revisited.

 ## TypeScript & linting